wp-plugins/webphysiology-portfolio/readme.txt

 == Changelog ==

+= 1.2.0 =
+* Added support for ShrinkTheWeb.com
+* Removed the empty "temp" directory from the plugin package and replaced it with code that will create it should it not exist
+* Enhanced the portfolio search to handle any amount of included and excluded portfolio types and in any order
+* Updated nav control code to handle multiple [portfolio] shortcodes being used on one page
+* Updated CSS to handle multiple [portfolio] shortcodes being used on one page
+* NOTE: The "portfolios" element ID will be deprecated in a later release.
+CSS for the Class "webphysiology_portfolio" has been added in version 1.1.6 to replace the ID CSS.
 = 1.1.5 =
 * Updated nav_pages() method as it wasn't working when pretty permalinks were not being utilized
 * Enhanced nav control method so that it doesn't have to rebuild for the bottom nav, it just uses what was built for the top nav
-* Updated code to allow for portfolio images that are hosted o sites other than the current site = 1.1.4 =
+* Updated code to allow for portfolio images that are hosted on sites other than the current site = 1.1.4 =
 * Fixed a bug where the plugin credit could not be turned off.
 Oops = 1.1.3 =